 A growing tool in the ETF arsenal

-ETFs have expanded dramatically over the last decade to more than $7 trillion in assets under management (AUM) industry-wide.
+ETFs have expanded dramatically over the last decade to more than $6 trillion in assets under management (AUM) industry-wide.
 Advisors, individual investors and institutions use ETFs primarily to gain low-cost, efficient market exposure to a desired segment of an asset class, ranging across equities, fixed income, commodities and even alternative investments.
-ETFs continued to generate strong interest during the COVID-19 pandemic with record annual flows in 2020 and $517 billion in new assets through the first half of 2021—another industry record.
+In 2022, flows into ETFs remained strong at over $500 billion despite the significant market volatility and draw downs.

-Like active mutual funds, many active ST ETFs seek to outperform broad market or market segments by applying active decision-making to the investment process.
+Like many active mutual funds, active ST ETFs tend to seek to outperform the broad market or a market segment by applying active decision-making to the investment process.
 But they also maintain many of the benefits of ETFs, including intraday trading and the potential for tax efficiency.